Signed in as:

 Our Venue at the Historic Pico House

-At the heart of our celebration is the historic Pico House, an iconic venue at the center of Olvera Street and the founding of Los Angeles.
+At the heart of our celebration is the historic Pico House, an iconic venue at the center of Olvera Street, commonly known by its Spanish name Calle Olvera, a historic pedestrian street in El Pueblo de Los Ángeles, the historic center of Los Angeles.
 This treasured landmark stands as a living testament to our deep roots, reminding us that Black leaders and communities have long been an integral part of the city's DNA.
-With a legacy that stretches back to the 44 pobladores and influential figures like Mayor Pio Pico, the very essence of Los Angeles is steeped in stories of triumph and transformation.
+With a legacy that stretches back to the 44 pobladores and influential figures like Mayor Pío Pico, the very essence of Los Angeles is steeped in stories of triumph and transformation.

 Eligibility & Honorees